 Registering with a GP (family doctor)

-Each GP practice has a website which explains about the services they offer and how you can register as a patient.
+Each GP practice has a website which explains about the services they offer.

 UK students should bring their National Health Medical Cards with them.
 It will be helpful, but not essential, for students who have an NHS number (i.e. UK students or non UK students who have previously registered with a GP) to have it available when they register with a GP.

 Returning students should notify their GP of any new address.

 The three town practices offer the e-Consult facility. eConsult enables NHS based GP practices to offer online consultations to their patients.
 This allows patients to submit their symptoms or requests to their own GP electronically and offers around the clock NHS self-help information, signposting to services, and a symptom checker.

 Pharmacies in Wales are now part of the common ailment scheme.
 The pharmacy common ailment service is a scheme whereby your pharmacist can provide free confidential advice and treatment (26 common ailments) without you having to make an appointment to see your GP.
 If you feel you need to see a GP, patients are asked to ring the practice and they will be signposted to the most appropriate treatment.